brotatotes/bht-automation/bht gen 3/Acts/Chapter 23/Acts 23 20 bht.md

 # Acts 23:20 Commentary Help Text

 ## BHT:
-Paul's nephew, who may have been studying in Jerusalem, obtained inside information about the conspiracy against his uncle.
-It is suggested that the conspirators might have belonged to the Zealots, reflecting the prevailing sentiment against Paul in Jerusalem.
-By using the singular form, the nephew displays deference to Lysias' authority and implies that the conspirators' plans were not entirely baseless.
-Though the exact source of the young man's intelligence remains uncertain, it is likely that he learned it from a mentor or teacher.
-This knowledge indicates that the plot was not as closely guarded as one might assume.
+It is suggested that Paul's nephew may have gotten hints of the conspiracy against Paul from the schools he was attending in Jerusalem for his education.
+The conspirators may have been representatives of the Jewish sentiment towards Paul in Jerusalem, and they may have belonged to the Zealots.
+The use of the singular by the young man may indicate his deference to Lysias' authority and modifies the scheming of the conspirators.
+Though it is not clear how the young man obtained this information, it is speculated that he may have learned it from one of his Jewish teachers.
+Ultimately, it is implied that the Jews, referring to the Jewish sanhedrin, had agreed to desire Paul's downfall, and this young man, possibly a student under one of the council's leaders or doctors, came to know of their plans.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown:
-1. "Paul's sister's son...may have got at the schools those hints of the conspiracy on which he so promptly acted."
+1. "Paul's sister's son—(See on Acts 9:30)."
-2. "If he was at this time residing at Jerusalem for his education, like Paul himself."
+2. "If he was at this time residing at Jerusalem for his education, like Paul himself, he may have got at the schools those hints of the conspiracy on which he so promptly acted."
-3. "He may have got at the schools those hints of the conspiracy on which he so promptly acted."
+3. "he may have got at the schools those hints of the conspiracy on which he so promptly acted."

 ### Albert Barnes:
 1. "In what way this young man had received intelligence of this, we can only conjecture."